okuuva/segway-rmp-controller/README.md

 someone wishing to utilize Lawicel CANUSB adapter and/or programmatically control Segway RMP platform in their project.

+## License
+This program is published under GPLv2, as it utilizes modified version of canusb PySerial wrapper originally written by spiralray and it is licensed under GPLv2.
+For more license details. see LICENSE file.
+The original wrapper can be found [here][wrapper].

 ## Contents

 * canusb.py, a PySerial wrapper for Lawicel CANUSB adapter based on